-- (2) Includes amounts related to estimated pro rata bonuses to be paid upon consummation of the merger. - (3) In addition, if any amount paid to Mr. Slaven is considered an excess parachute payment under the federal tax laws, then Mr. Slaven will be entitled to an additional gross up payment, of up to \$2.056 million, for any resulting additional excise taxes.
+- (2) Includes amounts related to estimated pro rata bonuses to be paid upon consummation of the merger. - (3) The accelerated vesting of the options occurs only if Mr. Albert does not become a director of American Tower.
+Otherwise, these options will continue to vest in accordance with the existing terms of his option agreement. - (4) In addition, if any amount paid to Mr. Slaven is considered an excess parachute payment under the federal tax laws, then Mr. Slaven will be entitled to an additional gross up payment, of up to \$2.056 million, for any resulting additional excise taxes.

 Indemnification and Insurance.
-The merger agreement provides that all rights to indemnification by SpectraSite existing in favor of each present and former director and officer of SpectraSite or its subsidiaries in effect on date of the merger agreement as provided for in SpectraSite s certificate of incorporation or by-laws or pursuant to any other agreements will survive the merger.
+The merger agreement provides that all rights to indemnification by SpectraSite existing in favor of each present and former director and officer of SpectraSite or its subsidiaries in effect on the date of the merger agreement as provided for in SpectraSite s certificate of incorporation or by-laws or pursuant to any other agreements will survive the merger.
 Additionally, the merger agreement also provides that American Tower will maintain, for a period of at least six years from the effective time of the merger, and perform, in a timely manner, its obligations with respect to the foregoing indemnification obligations in favor of each present and former director and officer of SpectraSite or its subsidiaries.
 In addition, American Tower has agreed to maintain in effect for a period of six years from and after the consummation of the merger the current directors and officers liability insurance policies of SpectraSite containing coverage at the same level maintained at or prior to the consummation of the merger.
 American Tower, however, will not be required to expend more than an amount per year equal to 200% of current annual premiums paid by SpectraSite for such insurance.
 If American Tower would be required to expend more than 200% of current annual premiums, it will obtain the maximum amount of such insurance obtainable by payment of annual premiums equal to 200% of current annual premiums.